Maintained primary schools are expected to follow the 2014 National Curriculum. (See link below)

 - Take responsibility for their learning

 - Make connections in their learning

-- Are prepared for life in Modern Britain
+- Be prepared for life in Modern Britain

-- Leave us confident and ready to transfer to secondary school
+- Leave our school feeling confident and ready to transfer to secondary school

 Children in our Reception Class follow the Early Years Foundation Stage Framework which comprises 7 areas: Communication and language, Physical development, Personal, social and emotional development, Literacy, Mathematics, Understanding the world and Expressive arts and design.